TMAJ Server Setup

 do with the database username and password nor the tmaj usernames and

 passwords that you will assign to users.
-These were created when
+If you need to

 found in the tomcat-users.xml file.
 You must restart Tomcat after